 And then, all that lands on paper is letters.
 To friends back home.
 To my mom.
-Letters write themselves to easily through me, because they are an expression of love in relationship.
+Letters write themselves so easily through me, because they are an expression of love in relationship.
 No thinking required.

-Note to Self #2: Our shipping crates are somewhere off at sea.
+#2: Our shipping crates are somewhere off at sea.
 Estimated delivery was five days after our arrival, now changed to seven weeks.
 We’ve got clothes and a few toys and books for our daughter, but there is no doubt those carefully chosen material things we packed into crates bring enormous value — joy, familiarity, a foundation.
 Things that are helpful on big adventures.
 Note to Self: Continue on your journey of finding true balance and joy — sufficiency as Lynne Twist calls it in her famed book The Soul of Money — with material things in life.
 And when you have what you perceive as “too much” in life — clutter, excess, gluttony — aim to be grateful that at least you have enough.
 And when you don’t have quite all the things you’d like to have, like now, be grateful they are coming, and that you can find happy days as a family even with only the things you packed into a duffel bag.

-Note to Self #3: I’ve never stuck with gyms for long.
+#3: I’ve never stuck with gyms for long.
 I join, the going feels great and then I fall out of love.
 Only those movements that bring me real joy — like frisbee, dancing and bicycling — tend to last.
 So I’ve noted for a good life, this body needs those playful things.
 And meanwhile, here I am living my dream of not owning a car for a year!
 It’s been a decade in waiting.
 I’ve wondered how much America’s obesity epidemic has to do with how people move — or don’t.
 Here we’ve been walking a lot every day and it feels so good to know this won’t end in two weeks when my vacation is over.
 This isn’t a vacation; this is our life on a different continent.
 And… Note to Self: Though you might feel lighter — and better — with all this walking, do not forget that it is playful movement that truly lights up your body from the inside.
 You will find that capoeira class.
-Its birimbau song sings to you like nothing else.
+Its berimbau song sings you awake like nothing else.
 Fall in, girl.

-Note to Self #4: As ten of your dearest lady friends told you two weeks ago, seated on colorful blankets circled up in a farewell ritual, they are holding you.
+#4: As ten of your dearest lady friends told you two weeks ago, seated on colorful blankets circled up in a farewell ritual, they are holding you.
 Your web of women is something fierce, in a landscape of loneliness.
 You will never be lonely for long because of the way you revere your relations.
 Note to Self: Even when your letter writing and other ways of feeding friendships seem to be devalued — as they’re not compensated financially and the bonds aren’t always tangible or visible — they hold you up.
 Keep them strong.
 This you know.
 Without your tribe, you fall and it hurts.
 With your tribe, you fall and look around to hear familiar songs singing you right back up.

-Note to Self #5: Despite the temptation to ask, “Now that I’m in a new place, who am I here?” you are who you are, in essence — everywhere.
+#5: Despite the temptation to ask, “Now that I’m in a new place, who am I here?” you are who you are, in essence — everywhere.
 Joy is joy wherever you are.
 You don’t need to search for a new joy, though many might find you.
 Note to Self: Music lifts your soul; Sing loud every day.
 (Presently overhearing my daughter leading her father through Bob Marley’s song One Love in the kitchen… She knows.)
 Art keeps you grounded, so you know that your place on Earth is a beautiful one, no less useful than the sun as it shines on moss green fields of rice.
 You were born a “profound romantic” — a lover of humanity — and expressing this through writing is your gift and your art.
 Keep giving.
 Find your paper people, those who know the art of letter writing is not dead.
 Dance in the joy of that knowing, together.
 An art is not dead if it is being lived.

 My dream is to write like crazy while we’re here in Scandinavia.
 I know this can happen, and it likely will.
 Being in a culture that truly values art is indescribably refreshing — but I can’t say just how, at the moment.
 Receptors are inward, picking up, not yet forming the full articulations of what I am noticing.

 Thank you for being with me, anyone who’s reading this, as we journey on.
-May our adventure light up your own desires to move upon this great, glorious small planet we call Home, our precious Mother Earth.
+May our little family's adventure light up your own desires to move upon this great, glorious small planet we call Home, our precious Mother Earth.